1994 Bangladesh Ansar mutiny

 The Bangladesh Ansar mutiny was a mutiny staged from 1 December to 4 December 1994, in Shafipur and Khilgaon by a section of the Bangladesh Ansar, a paramilitary force tasked with providing security to government installations and aiding law enforcement in Bangladesh.
 The mutiny prompted a series of reforms by the government.

 Background

 The Ansar force was formed as the "East Pakistan Ansars" by the East Pakistan Ansars Act of 1948, and officially launched on 12 February 1948.
 From 1948 to 1972, it was under the National Service Board.
 In 1973, it was placed under the Ministry of Home Affairs and an Ansar cadre was formed in the Bangladesh Civil Service.
-Together with its sister organization Village Defence Party, it has over 4 million members including reserves.
+Together with its sister organization Village Defence Party, it has millions of members including reserves.

 Events

 The Bangladesh Ansar mutinied in the Ansar Academy in Shafipur, and Khilgaon on 1 December 1994, demanding higher pay, job security and better treatment from officers.
 The mutiny was ended on 4 December 1994, when a military operation was launched by Bangladesh Rifles, supported by the Bangladesh Police and helicopters from Bangladesh Air Force.
 Official estimates place the death toll at 1 or 2 and 12-40 Ansar personnel were injured.
 Independent estimates place 30 mutineers among the casualty.